 - a.
 The Contractor shall reimburse the Joint Board for any revenue lost which has been due to the Contractor's failure to comply with its obligations under this Agreement.
 Revenue lost shall be based upon the Official Traffic and Revenue Report or if toll collections have commenced then lost revenue shall be determined by the difference between revenue collected and potential revenue based upon actual traffic. - b.
-When revenue is lost due to failure resulting from RBOC Contractor performance or lack thereof and the toll revenue loses cannot be recovered from the customers, the Contractor will be held responsible for these loses when: - 1) The Contractor has been informed of the problem; - 2) The Contractor does not respond within the required time period; - 3) It is determined that the equipment failed as a result of Contractor negligence.
+When revenue is lost due to ETC equipment failure and the toll revenue loses cannot be recovered from the customers, the Contractor will be held responsible for these loses when:

+1) The Contractor has been informed of the problem;

+2) The Contractor does not respond within the required time period;

+3) It is determined that the equipment failed as a result of Contractor negligence.